onlypankaj/LowLevelDesignInterviewQuestion/README.md

 	Step3:
 		For List of Process you can use
 			1. LinkList: List is Not good idea
+					End will be slow.

 					CRUD
 						.
 Good(C)Start you can add to link list quickly .
 Bad(U) But when you have to end, that will have to travel liner on list.(Not Good for Updated)